ZoeyOneOhOne/React-DOH-Template/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+# Notes

+- There seems to be a problem with react-scripts 4.0.3.
+Change it to 4.0.1 in package.json file.

+- The "webpack.config" file is often referenced but not easily found.
+Here is the path to it: node_modules\react-scripts\config

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!